algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 * **Correlation matrix:** A matrix with cell values are the correlations between the variables.

 * **Scatter Plot:** A plot in which x-axis is the value of one variable and y-axis is the value of another.

+## 1.7 Exploring Two or More Variables

+* **Contingency Table:** A tally of counts between two or more categorical variables.

+* **Hexagonal binning:** A plot of two numeric variables with the records binned into hexagons.

+* **Contour plot:** A plot showing the density of two numeric variables like a topographical map.

+* **Violin plot:** Similar to a boxplot but showing the density estimate.